 Due to the antioxidants, antimicrobial properties, minerals and vitamins present in the cardamom seeds, this tea is commonly used to treat the symptoms of eczema, psoriasis, acne, irritation and inflammation.
 Hence, it is extremely beneficial for the skin.

-- Cardamom tea has a large amount of anti-oxidants which help in fighting free radicals that may cause skin cancer.
-Because of these anti-oxidants, cardamom is also a great anti-ageing spice.
+- Cardamom tea has a large number of antioxidants which help in fighting free radicals that may cause skin cancer.
+Because of these antioxidants, cardamom is also a great anti-ageing spice.

 - It boosts overall blood circulation which makes the skin glow and look for radiant.